vimc/montagu-api/docs/spec/Users.md

     }

 ## GET /user/
 Returns details about the currently logged in user.
 The `roles` section is not included.
+The permissions section may optionally be included by passing the query string parameter `includePermissions=true`

 Schema: [`User.schema.json`](../schemas/User.schema.json)